vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 While the demo is running these tests should be successful.

-> The `ClassicalCAN` test configuration expects CAN traffic from the adapter connected to a vCAN device that is not CAN FD capable (a vCAN device with MTU=16).
+> The `ClassicalCAN` test configuration expects CAN traffic from the adapter connected to a vcan device that is not CAN FD capable (a vcan device with MTU=16).

 #### CANoe4SW Server Edition (Windows)
 You can also run the same test set with `CANoe4SW SE` by executing the following powershell script `demos/CANoe4SW_SE/run.ps1`.
 The test cases are executed automatically and you should see a short test report in powershell after execution.

-> Similar to the `ClassicalCAN` test configuration, you can run the test subset that only applies to vCAN devices with MTU of 16.
+> Similar to the `ClassicalCAN` test configuration, you can run the test subset that only applies to vcan devices with MTU of 16.
 > To do that, run the script as follows: `demos/CANoe4SW_SE/run.ps1 -mtu16`.

 #### CANoe4SW Server Edition (Linux)
 You can also run the same test set with `CANoe4SW SE (Linux)`.
 At first you have to execute the powershell script `demos/CANoe4SW_SE/createEnvForLinux.ps1` on your windows system by using tools of `CANoe4SW SE (Windows)` to prepare your test environment for Linux.
 In `demos/CANoe4SW_SE/run.sh` you should adapt `canoe4sw_se_install_dir` to the path of your `CANoe4SW SE` installation in your Linux system.
 Afterwards you can execute `demos/CANoe4SW_SE/run.sh` in your Linux system.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.

-> If you are testing a vCAN device with `MTU=16`, similarly adapt and run the script as follows: `demos/CANoe4SW_SE/run.sh -mtu16`.
+> If you are testing a vcan device with `MTU=16`, similarly adapt and run the script as follows: `demos/CANoe4SW_SE/run.sh -mtu16`.

 ### Generating CAN data in CANoe Desktop Edition
-This is done with the same previous setup, but instead of generating CAN traffic on the vCAN device (in Linux, by running the `send_CAN_frames.sh` script ), CANoe Desktop Edition is the source of CAN payload.
+This is done with the same previous setup, but instead of generating CAN traffic on the vcan device (in Linux, by running the `send_CAN_frames.sh` script ), CANoe Desktop Edition is the source of CAN payload.

 You can start generating CAN frames in CANoe Desktop Edition using the CAN IG panel: